k3be/HD44780/Readme.md

 ![The HD44780 Display](https://dl.dropboxusercontent.com/u/40629133/HD44780/Display.jpg)

-Currently the 2 lines a 16 character display is supported.
+Currently the 2 lines a 16 characters display is supported.
 The neccessary hardware for testing is listed below:

 * LCD1602A